info663-sp26/team2/pages/about.md

 ## About

-This site was created by Andrew Shillingford, Maria Rhodes, and Georgia Troch for INFO 663-01.
+This site was created by Andrew Shillingford, Maria Rhodes, and Georgia Troch for INFO-663: Metadata Design.

 {% include feature/image.html objectid="demo_001" width="75" %}